 Assisting Learning refers to applying this ethos to removing barriers to accessing and benefiting from education - especially third level education.

-Assisting reaches beyond the idea of assistive technology alone, embracing the person, their supporters and where appropriate, their carers.
+'Assisting' reaches beyond the idea of assistive technology alone, embracing the person, their supporters and, where appropriate, their carers.
 It also embraces a human rights approach and the ethos of volunteering and community engagement.

 What we do

-We are committed to a systems approach in all areas of our work, which means understanding the interplay of different factors that influence the relationship between persons and their contexts, between persons, and between technology and the person using that technology.
-These include, but are not limited to, local human and financial resources, and social and cultural processes, through the nature of formal and informal service provision.
+We are committed to a systems approach in all areas of our work, which means understanding the interplay of different factors that influence the relationship between persons and their contexts, between people, and between technology and the person using that technology.
+These include, but are not limited to, local human and financial resources and social and cultural processes, through the nature of formal and informal service provision.
 Such configurations, of course, vary in scale and between contexts, but also (sometimes radically) within settings themselves.

-We are committed to the full range of research methods and cross-disciplinary approaches in order to understand how people really think and behave with regard to their sense of wellbeing, as well as the ways that they seek out care/support, and, in turn, how appropriate technology helps them in this quest.
+We are committed to the full range of research methods and a cross-disciplinary approach in order to understand how people really think and behave with regard to their sense of wellbeing, as well as the ways that they seek out care/support, and, in turn, how appropriate technology helps them in this quest.

 Why we are unique